MSLNZ/msl-loadlib/docs/tutorials_dotnet.rst

    True
    >>> net = LoadLibrary(EXAMPLES_DIR + '/dotnet_lib32.dll', 'net')
    Traceback (most recent call last):
+     File "...\msl\loadlib\load_library.py", line 227, in __init__
+       clr.AddReference(os.path.splitext(tail)[0])
+   System.IO.FileNotFoundException: Unable to find assembly 'dotnet_lib32'.
+      at Python.Runtime.CLRModule.AddReference(String name)

+   During handling of the above exception, another exception occurred:

+   Traceback (most recent call last):
      File "<input>", line 1, in <module>
-     File "...\msl\loadlib\load_library.py", line 230, in __init__
+     File "...\msl\loadlib\load_library.py", line 232, in __init__
-       self._assembly = clr.System.Reflection.Assembly.LoadFile(self._path)
-   System.BadImageFormatException: Could not load file or assembly 'dotnet_lib32.dll' or one of its dependencies.  is not a valid Win32 application.
-(Exception from HRESULT: 0x800700C1)
-      at System.Reflection.RuntimeAssembly.nLoadFile(String path, Evidence evidence)
-      at System.Reflection.Assembly.LoadFile(String path)
+       raise IOError('Are you loading a .NET DLL with the wrong bitness?')
+   OSError: Are you loading a .NET DLL with the wrong bitness?

-However, the 64-bit version of the .NET library can be directly loaded in 64-bit Python:
+However, the 64-bit version of the .NET library can be directly loaded in 64-bit Python

 .. code-block:: pycon